 Can the Tog Rating Affect the Weight of the Duvet?

-The weight of the duvet is not associated with its tog rating.
+The weight and tog of a duvet are correlated.
+Typically the higher the tog, the heavier the duvet.
 Different types of materials are used in filling duvets: feathers, down, silk or synthetic.
-Duvets filled with feathers or down have better thermal properties compared to those which are filled with synthetic.
+Duvets filled with feathers or down have better thermal properties compared to those that are filled with synthetic.
 This means that it does not require a lot of filling to obtain the desired tog rating.
 As a result, the duvet is much lighter.

-But silk duvets are entirely different since they are measured by grams of silk per square metre (GSM) and not by tog ratings.
-For 2-4 tog rating, the duvet should approximately have a 250gsm filling.
-For 7-9 tog rating, the filling is roughly 400gsm, while 10-13 tog rating can be achieved by having a 600gsm filling.
+Silk duvets are entirely different since they are measured by grams of silk per square metre (GSM) and not by tog ratings.
+For a 2-4 tog rating, the duvet should approximately have a 250gsm filling.
+For a 7-9 tog rating, the filling is roughly 400gsm, while a 10-13 tog rating can be achieved by having a 600gsm filling.

-Aside from the type of filling used in the duvet, the tog rating can also be affected by the type of fabric used for the case.
-Generally, larger walled pockets are used in duvets that have higher tog ratings while smaller pockets are used in lower tog duvets.
-This can help in reducing the risk of cold spots and improving its drape.
+Aside from the type of filling used in the duvet, the tog rating can also be affected by the type of fabric used.
+Generally, larger walled pockets have higher tog ratings, while smaller pockets are used in lower tog duvets.
+This can help reduce the risk of cold spots in a duvet.

 For superior insulation, you can opt for duvets that use premium fillings such as goose and duck down.
-This can effectively retain warmth while you are sleeping.
-High-end branded synthetics are also a better option than the cheaper synthetic alternatives since they can more effectively trap air and retain warmth.
+These materials can effectively retain warmth while you are sleeping.
+High-end synthetic fillings are a better option than the cheaper synthetic alternatives since they can more effectively trap air and retain warmth.

 Duvet cases should be made of natural 100% cotton since it can provide more breathability compared to cases that are made of microfibre or polyester.